-Dr. Angela Huang is Managing Director of the Research Centre for Hanse and Baltic History (FGHO) at the European Hansemuseum since 2017.
+Dr. Angela Huang has been Managing Director of the Research Centre for Hanse and Baltic History (FGHO) at the European Hansemuseum since 2017.

 She works on different aspects of the history of the Hanse, such as northern European economic history, textile history and comparative urban history.

 Vivien Popken has been a member of the Research Centre for Hanse and Baltic History (FGHO) since July 2021.